 Last-resort Solutions to Excessive Dreaming

-If all else fails, you can resort to image rehearsal therapy to deal with nightmares.
+If all else fails, you can resort to image rehearsal therapy or lucid dreaming therapy to deal with nightmares.
 Therapists will work with you, to alter the ending of a recurring nightmare.
 The goal is to turn the dream into a benign, non-threatening one.

 Using actual medication to reduce dream frequency is also an option.
 This approach is reserved for extreme cases though.
 Only those suffering from PTSD or a similarly intrusive condition should ever consider it.